 Self-Sufficiency Hindered Emotional Connection

 A year before my breaking point, I got connected with the Gestalt approach to therapy, and it has created significant breakthrough in my life.
 I was also doing tons of my own personal development work, and both of these things totally revamped the way I interact with myself, with others, and how I listen to and communicate with the world around me.
 It was incredibly painful to look back on my life and discover that in the midst of reaching the top in my class in high school, a childhood of being a good daughter and older sister to my siblings, and progressing in my career, I didn’t know how to experience deep emotional connection.
 I think that buried deep in my subconscious there had always been a little voice screaming out for me to come back, but in my conscious mind, I had lost sense of who I actually was.
 Something inside me knew, but I’d kept myself from feeling or being aware of these important needs by staying busy with school, partying in college, working in my career, and all the other daily demands of life.
-It was tough to realize that most of this was just distracting me from having to confront the fact that I felt so alone on the inside.
+It was tough to realize that most of this was just distracting me from having to confront the fact that I felt so alone and struggling inside.

 As a young child, I learned independence and self-sufficiency as important traits of character.
 I didn’t know how to experience emotional connection until very recently.
 Success and perfection were what I expected of myself, but I never stopped to ask why or what that even meant or looked like for me.
 Being at the top of my class academically, serving as Homecoming Queen, and excelling as a varsity athlete made everything look alright on the surface.
 I was a child any parent or institution would be proud of.
-But I lived with constant anxiety and under tremendous pressure, without realizing it or even knowing that I wasn’t able to process emotion.
+But I was struggling inside.
+I lived with constant anxiety and under tremendous pressure, without realizing it or even knowing that I wasn’t able to process emotion.
 I don’t think that anyone else really noticed, either, because I had it all together on the outside and checked all the boxes.
 I actually was quite alone and suffered a lot when people would make mean comments because I seemed too perfect.
 My perfectionism was really just my creative adaptation to survive, to try to earn love, but it definitely kept people at a distance and blocked me off from the connection I so deeply craved.